 And she also had a few topics that would be simple to create:

 The last two topics also happen to be two topics Stefanie already taught in one-off workshops.
 And, she had lots of existing curriculum to draw from, was already an established authority on these topics, and had a sense of the demand for the material, thus making them more ideal candidates for longer courses.

 The content for the mobile filmmaking workshop was more compact, and she was excited about becoming an authority in an emerging niche, so she went with Mobile Filmmaking for the topic of her mini course.

-To use Stefanie as an example, she was involved in a couple of (official and unofficial) communities: she’s a member of New York Women in Film and Television, and she is also interested in activism, and has a long-time interest in health and wellness.
+Our creator Stefanie was involved in a couple of (official and unofficial) communities: She was a member of New York Women in Film and Television, was also interested in activism, and had a long-time interest in health and wellness.

 For example, she could write two posts: